Ota's Welcome Shops

 More about: Kuraya

-Dine on the famous Omi Beef, fresh and perfectly safe to try raw.
+Dine on the famous Omi beef, fresh and perfectly safe to try raw.
 A great atmosphere comparable to a traditional Japanese house.
-A selection of Japanese sake and shochu is avail...
+A selection of Japanese sake and shochu is available, recommended by..

 More about: Nakai